jerrin-foster/rojo-ui/README.md

 #### Why should I use this?
 How does it benefit me?
 There is no real benefit to using this extension.
 It does not offer anything that would speed up development.
 As of writing, this extension is purely for aesthetics.

+#### When I click a script, nothing happens, or something like notepad opens.
+What gives?
+This extension relies on Rojo to open files.
+As of writing, Rojo will **always** use your default text editor to open any files.
+I cannot change this.
+Also note that any scripts inside of a `.rbxm` file cannot be opened.

+[Here's](https://devforum.roblox.com/t/rojo-ui-vsc-extension/635966/10) a guide on how to change your default editor.

 #### How do I use this extension?
 Install it from the [VS Code extension marketplace](https://marketplace.visualstudio.com/items?itemName=muoshuu.rojo-ui), then click the Rojo icon in the activity bar.